Debugging Code with the Visual LISP IDE

 The code should now start to evalute, expression by expression from the break point set earlier:

-The values shown in the Watch Window reveal the cause of our error: the value of entity becomes nil when the counter i reaches 3.
+The values shown in the Watch Window reveal the cause of our error: the value of the ent variable becomes nil when our integer selection set index variable idx reaches 2.

-This indicates that no entity is found in the selection set ss at the index 3, meaning that test condition for the while loop is allowing the counter to get too high before the test condition returns nil and hence ceases while loop.
+This indicates that no entity is found in the selection set sel at the index 2, meaning that the test condition for the while loop is allowing the counter to get too high before the test condition returns nil and hence ceases evaluation of the while loop.

 Fixing the Code